Wall Street ends mostly lower after another volatile day

-A late burst of selling left stocks lower on Wall Street in afternoon trading Tuesday, wiping out most of the market's gains from earlier in the day, as investors wait for updates on inflation and corporate earnings this week.
+Another volatile run on Wall Street left stocks lower Tuesday, extending the market's recent losses as traders brace for updates on inflation and corporate earnings.

-The S&P 500 was down 0.7% as of 3:38 p.m.
-Eastern, and on pace to extend its recent losing streak to a fifth day.
-The benchmark index fell as a much as 1.2% earlier after a dour forecast from the International Monetary Fund stoked recession fears.
-It then gained as much as 0.8% before the late-afternoon reversal.
+The S&P 500 fell 0.7%, marking its fifth straight loss.
+The benchmark index had been down as much as 1.2% in the early going after a dour forecast from the International Monetary Fund stoked recession fears.
+It then gained as much as 0.8% before a late-afternoon reversal.

+The Nasdaq composite also slid back into the red, ending 1.1% lower.
+The Dow Jones Industrial Average shed most of a 1.2% gain to finish 0.1% higher.

+The major indexes came into the day with four straight losses.
+Recession fears have been weighing heavily on markets as stubbornly hot inflation burns businesses and consumers.
+Economic growth has been slowing as consumers temper spending and the Federal Reserve and other central banks raise interest rates.

 Banks and communication stocks also weighed on the market, keeping gains in health care and household goods makers in check.